polygence/spending-exercise/README.md

 ### Technical requirements

 - Use Git and share the project on GitHub
-- The backend solution can be written in any programming language
+- The backend solution must be written in Django
-  - We have created a scaffolded Python/Flask and a Node.js/Express version
+  - We have written a brief description about how to start a project
-  - But you can start from scratch in any language
+  - But you can start however you like (e.g. using Docker or virtual environments)
-- No need for any SQL database to store data, you can store the data in memory
+- You can use the included database called SQLite so you don't need to set up a database

 ### Acceptance criteria